tendermint/tendermint/docs/qa/v034/README.md

 number of transactions processed is noticeably less than the product $c \cdot r \cdot 90$, which is the expected number of transactions when the system is able to deal well with the load.
+With `r=200,c=4`, we obtained 38660 whereas the theoretical number of transactions should have been $200 \cdot 4 \cdot 89 = 71200$.

 At this point, we chose an experiment at the limit of the saturation diagonal, in order to further study the performance of this release.
 **The chosen experiment is `r=200,c=2`**.

-This is a plot of the CPU load of the load runner for `r=200,c=2`, where we can see that the load (average over 1 minute) stays close to 0 most of the time.
+This is a plot of the CPU load (average over 1 minute, as output by `top`) of the load runner for `r=200,c=2`, where we can see that the load stays close to 0 most of the time.

 ![load-load-runner](./img/v034_r200c2_load-runner.png)